 - Vascular occlusion: a rare but potentially serious blood clot behind the retina of the eye that blocks light.

 Botox for aesthetic purposes is a pure protein, meaning there is no bacteria and it cannot replicate, like the live protein mentioned above.
 Further, Botox is injected into the skin, not the bloodstream and is slowly metabolized by the body.
-If that weren’t enough to calm your fears, if in some strange world Botox were to enter the bloodstream, the amount necessary to cause symptoms of botulism is thousands of times higher than what would be used in the face, and since the body naturally metabolizes Botox, the effects would be temporary.
+If that weren’t enough to calm your fears, if for some reason Botox were to enter the bloodstream, the amount necessary to cause symptoms of botulism is thousands of times higher the amount we would use for cosmetic injections in the face.
+The other thing to remember is since the body naturally metabolizes Botox, the effects would be temporary.

 Bonus Facts About Botox